bright/new-www/content/blog/how-to-inject-navigation-argument-directly-into-view-model-with-jetpack-compose-and-hilt.md

 published: false
 language: en
 ---
 **When using the Jetpack Compose navigation you may sooner or later come across the problem of passing arguments between the screens.
-The solution is fairly well described in the official [Android documentation](https://developer.android.com/jetpack/compose/navigation).**
+The solution is fairly well described in the official [Android documentation](https://developer.android.com/jetpack/compose/navigation).
+Let's follow the documentation and go over a few issues that you might encounter on the way.**

 ## The problem